Jela Špitková: Biography

-At the age of six Špitková started her studies at her local music school.
+Špitková was born on 1 January 1947 in Nové Mesto nad Váhom, Czechoslovakia.
+At the age of six, Špitková started her studies at her local music school.
 She studied at Bratislava Conservatory under Albín Vrtel.
 During this period she performed as a CSSR cultural ambassador, along with fellow ambassadors Edita Gruberová and Marián Lapšanský, in Germany, Great Britain, Italy, Poland, the Netherlands and Switzerland.
 After five years of study, Špitková toured Great Britain with the Slovak Philharmonic and the Brahms Violin Ensemble.
 One year later she became concertmaster of the European Union Youth Orchestra under Yehudi Menuhin.

 Studies

 Prague and Vienna

-On 19 April 1968 Špitková performed the Tchaikovsky violin concerto with Conservatory orchestra.
-In the summer of 1968 she took part at international competitions in Sofia and Sion (“ The Tibor Varga Competition”).
+On 19 April 1968, Špitková performed the Tchaikovsky Violin Concerto with Conservatory orchestra.
+In the summer of 1968 she took part at international competitions in Sofia and Sion ("The Tibor Varga Competition").
 In 1968 Špitková stayed in Vienna, where she met Ricardo Odnoposoff.
 He admitted her to his violin class at the Vienna Music University.
 She finished her studies under Odnoposoff in 1970 and contracted with the "Slovkoncert" concert agency.
-Besides her studies in Vienna and her concerts, Špitková studied in Prague (1968-1972) at the music academy and finished her studies.
+Besides her studies in Vienna and her concerts, Špitková studied in Prague (1968–1972) at the music academy and finished her studies.
 She studied under Alexander Plocek.
 Her graduation concert was with the Symphony Orchestra of Prague and the Brahms violin ensemble.